Kuntash/Stats-preview-component/README.md

-# Stats preview component
+# Column preview component

-A simple card using html, css and sass.
+A three cards stacked sideways using flexbox.